 Marco Sardiello (Investigator, NRI)

 Dr. Sardiello, one of the NRI's first new hires, is focused on neuronal ceroid lipofuscinoses (NCLs), among the most common neurodegenerative disorders affecting children.
 In NCLs, the deficiency of proteins participating in lysosomal metabolism leads to the intralysosomal storage of lipofuscin, which ultimately impairs the cell's function and viability.
 This project sprang from Dr. Sardiello's discovery of TFEB while he was a post-doctoral fellow in Andrea Ballabio's group.
-A major goal of Dr. Sardiello's project is to modulate TFEB activity in mouse models of NCLs as a therapeutic tool to enhance the clearance of stored toxic molecules.
-Dr. Sardiello's group is also dissecting the cellular pathways in which NCL proteins are involved.
-This project relies on the analysis of NCL gene and protein networks and aims to identify partners of NCL proteins that could present new therapeutic targets.
+A major goal of Dr. Sardiello's project is to modulate TFEB activity in mouse models of NCLs as a therapeutic tool to enhance the clearance of accumulated toxic molecules within the neurons, as seen in certain childhood neurodegenerative diseases like Batten's disease.